Rule Change: Completed

-On 15 August 2019 the Commission made a more preferable draft rule to amend a provision of the national electricity rules (NER) which determines whether AEMO should implement "intervention pricing" when it intervenes in the market by issuing a direction.
-The more preferable draft rule extends the application of the “regional reference node (RRN) test” to the reliability and emergency reserve trader (RERT) and clarifies the circumstances in which intervention pricing should and should not apply.
+On 19 December 2019 the Commission made a more preferable final rule to amend a provision of the national electricity rules (NER) which determines whether AEMO should implement "intervention pricing" when it intervenes in the market.
+This provision is known as the “regional reference node test” (RRN test).
+The more preferable final rule extends the application of the RRN test to the reliability and emergency reserve trader (RERT) and clarifies the circumstances in which intervention pricing should and should not apply.

-- clarifies that intervention pricing should apply where an intervention responds to a region wide scarcity of a market traded commodity.
+- that intervention pricing should apply where an intervention responds to a region wide scarcity of a market traded commodity

-- clarifies the circumstances in which a localised deficiency of a market traded commodity should trigger intervention pricing.
+- the circumstances in which a localised deficiency of a market traded commodity should trigger intervention pricing

-- clarifies that intervention pricing should not apply in circumstances where the reason for the intervention is to obtain a service that is not traded in the market.
+- that intervention pricing should not apply in circumstances where the reason for the intervention is to obtain a service that is not traded in the market

-- clarifies the approach to be adopted when multiple intervention events coincide.
+- the approach to be adopted when multiple intervention events coincide

-The Commission’s draft rule determination is to make a more preferable rule which seeks to create transparency, predictability and consistency for the market and remove any ambiguity for AEMO in determining how to apply the RRN test.
-It will help reduce costs to consumers and market distortion associated with AEMO interventions while preserving efficient prices and signals to investors.
+The Commission’s final rule determination is to make a more preferable rule which seeks to create transparency, predictability and consistency for the market and remove any ambiguity for AEMO in determining how to apply the RRN test.
+It will help reduce costs to consumers and market distortion associated with AEMO interventions while preserving efficient prices and signals to market participants and investors.

 Intervention pricing is a practice used by AEMO to minimise market distortion when it intervenes in the market by activating the RERT or issuing a direction.
 It does this by setting prices at the value which, in AEMO’s reasonable opinion, would have applied if the intervention had not occurred.

-On 17 December 2018 the Australian Energy Market Operator submitted a rule change request to the Commission seeking to extend the application of the regional reference node test to the RERT and amend the wording of the test to improve clarity.
+On 17 December 2018, AEMO submitted a rule change request seeking to extend the application of the RRN test to the RERT and amend the wording of the test to improve clarity.